More about Art Therapy

 Art therapy is suitable for individuals of all ages who may, for example, suffer from emotional problems, mental disorders, disabilities and/or physical illness.
 In many cases, individuals find it easier to express complex emotions, thoughts or memories by means of imagery than through verbal expression.
 Given that a large part of the expression in the art therapy treatment takes place non-verbally, it is particularly well suited for children and individuals with impaired language development.

 Art Therapy is suitable for all those who want to work with their emotions and experiences to pursue self-development through artistic expression.

 Individuals who seek art therapy might be suffering from the following conditions:

 - Specific learning difficulties

 Art Therapy Education

-Art therapy is a university level education and is comprised of theories regarding art making, psychotherapy, psychoanalysis, the art therapy student’s emotional processing, and the experience and awareness of one’s own art making, and emotional processing.
-In most cases art therapy students attend therapy for themselves.
-Part of the art therapy educational programme entails fieldwork under the supervision of an experienced art therapist, psychotherapist or psychiatrist.
+Art therapy education is comprised of theories regarding art making, psychotherapy, psychoanalysis, the art therapy student’s emotional processing, and the experience and awareness of one’s own art making.
+In most cases, art therapy students attend their own personal therapy.
+The art therapy educational programme includes fieldwork under the supervision of an experienced art therapist, psychotherapist or psychiatrist.

 Where is Art Therapy Practised?

-Art therapists work with individuals, groups and families in diverse settings, such as in schools, hospitals, prisons, private clinics, care homes and crisis centres, as well as in galleries and museums.
+Art therapists work with individuals, groups and families in diverse settings, such as in schools, hospitals, prisons, private practice, homes for the elderly and crisis centres, as well as in galleries and museums.